joshhills/intogames-demo/docs/DESIGN_DOCUMENT.md

    - Leaderboard must reflect cumulative totals, not best single-match performance
    - Scores can be negative (player can have negative total score)

-2. **Top Defenders Display**
+2. **Most Patriotic Corporations Display**
-   - System must show the top 3 players by cumulative score at all times
+   - System must show the top 3 corporations by cumulative score at all times
-   - Display must include player tagline (display name) and score
+   - Display must include corporation name, tagline, and score
+   - Corporation name should be bold and on its own line
+   - Tagline should be smaller, indented, and on a separate line below the corporation name
+   - Format: Corporation name (bold) on first line, tagline (smaller, indented) on second line, score on third line
    - Leaderboard must update in real-time when top 3 order changes

 3. **Automatic Periodic Reset**